dlaynes/ogsim-nodejs/README.md

 browserify ogsim.js -o ogsim-browserify.js
 ````

 Make sure you have Browserify installed globally.
-Also, this line must be uncommented in ogsim/timer.js:
+Also, this line must be uncommented in ogsim/timer.js before running it:

 ````
 process.hrtime = require('browser-process-hrtime');